undergrad-partner-school

 Tuition and Fees

-Tuition fees per academic year for full-time domestic students were $63,700 in 2023.
-Since Oberlin College is a private institution, there is no difference in tuition for out-of-state or international students.
-Full-time students in 2023 were obliged to pay additional fees in the amount of $918.
+Tuition in 2024 was $68,340 for full-time domestic students.
+Since Oberlin College is a private institution, tuition is the same for all the accepted students.
+Full-time students in 2024 needed to pay additional fees in the amount of $1,092.

 Books and Supplies

-The estimated cost of books and supplies for a college or university should also be taken into account as another significant financial element.
-Most students have to pay about $1,908 for books and supplies during their time at Oberlin College.
+The approximate cost of books and supplies for a college or university should also be taken into consideration as another important expense.
+Most students have to pay about $930 for books and supplies during their time at Oberlin College.

 Boarding